Gold and Teleportation

 These are forms of magic that are both incredibly rare and incredibly limited in the world of Lanjyr.
 Any spell or ritual that allows flight or planar travel (which includes the summoning of extraplanar creatures) does not function for more than five minutes.
 Flying creatures larger than a hawk simply do not exist, not since the apparent extinction of dragons 200 years before the campaign’s start.
 Magic items that have these effects are extremely rare – generally speaking, the only such items available to the party will be items unique to this campaign (listed in the Items tab).

-Paragon paths like Favored Soul that grant a creature permanent wings are still permissible (since only magic flight is limited), as long as the creature is medium-sized or smaller.
+Paragon paths like Favored Soul that grant a creature permanent wings are still permissible, as long as the creature is medium-sized or smaller.

 The party may ask one favor of each friendly organization per day for free – though depending on the size of the favor, it may take weeks or months for them to get around to it (if ever).
 Favors usually have a rating from 0 to 6; the higher the party’s rating with that organization, the faster and easier it is to get favors from them.